-Therefore, the firm needs to record 45,00,000 as Net Revenue in its income statement.
+Therefore, the firm must record 45,00,000 as Net Revenue in its income statement.

 Vijay started a new business around a year ago.
 He entered the business of bike sales.
-Last year the firm sold 50,000 units of S model bike, 10,000 units of S+ model bike, and 2,500 units of Super S+ model bike.
-However, there we some sort of complain related to the performance of the bike, and as a percentage, some of the bikes came back were: 10% of S model bike, 5% of S+ bikes, and 1% of the Super S+ bikes.
+Last year the firm sold 50,000 units of S model bikes, 10,000 units of S+ model bikes, and 2,500 units of Super S+ model bikes.
+However, there were some complaints related to the bike’s performance, and as a percentage, some of the bikes that came back were: 10% of S model bikes, 5% of S+ bikes, and 1% of the Super S+ bikes.

 The price range was 50,000, 70,000, and 100,000 for the S model, S+ model, and Super S+ model, respectively.
-It’s the policy of the company to provide a flat 2% discount on the gross amount of bike as a completion of one year of the firm.
-These bikes are subject to service semi-annually, and hence those are treated as a firm’s expenditure: 1% of the gross amount for the S+ model and Super S+ model only.
+These bikes are subject to service semi-annually; hence, those are treated as a firm’s expenditure: 1% of the gross amount for the S+ model and Super S+ model only.
+It’s the company’s policy to provide a flat 2% discount on the gross amount of bikes as a completion of one year of the firm.

 Considering all of the above facts, you are required to calculate the net revenue that Vijay’s firm should record in its books of account.

-Here, we are not given any of the figures directly, and hence we will first calculate all of those individually.
+Here, we are not given any of the figures directly, so we will first calculate all of those individually.

 = 3,45,00,00,000.00 – 28,75,00,000.00 – 95,00,000.00 – 6,90,00,000.00